biodunch/blog/_posts/2017-09-25-securing-webtasks-part-1-shared-secret-authorization.markdown

 };
 ```

-**Note:** We have a lot more flexibility now, but it is our codes responsibility to correctly write the status code, headers, and content directly to the response stream.
+**Note:** You have a lot more flexibility now, but it is your code's responsibility to correctly write the status code, headers, and content directly to the response stream.
 The code even has to stringify the secured response correctly!

 Use the runner panel to verify the changes work as expected.
 You should now see an HTTP 403 if the shared key is incorrect.